-Date Item Read entire Student Fieldwork Manual Sign Student Responsibility Agreement and return to Academic Fieldwork Coordinator (AFWC) Review FW site information in office files/CORE Complete Request for Fieldwork form by due date Schedule an appointment with your faculty advisor and obtain advisor signature on your Request for Fieldwork form Turn Request for Fieldwork form with Advisor signature in to AFWC by the due date Sign Fieldwork Agreement form after placement is confirmed and return to AFWC; (form will be placed in your mailbox) Complete all assigned compliance education modules, including OSHA Compliance for HIPPA and Bloodborne Pathogens Complete Hepatitis B vaccine series and a titer showing immunity; send to Student Health Check CPR expiration date; enroll in CPR certification class if it will expire during fieldwork Upload current CPR certification to CORE Upload current PPD (TB skin test) results to CORE; must be less than 1 year old.
+Item Read entire Student Level II Fieldwork Manual Sign Student Responsibility Agreement and return to Academic Fieldwork Coordinator (AFWC).
+Review FW site information in office files/CORE.
+Research site options and complete your Fieldwork Choice Form by due date.
+Schedule an appointment with your faculty advisor and obtain advisor signature on your Fieldwork ChoiceFform .
+Turn Fieldwork Choice form with Advisor signature in to AFWC by the due date.
+Sign Fieldwork Agreement form after placement is confirmed and return to AFWC; (form will be placed in your mailbox).
+Complete all assigned compliance education modules, including OSHA Compliance for HIPPA and Bloodborne Pathogens.
+Complete Hepatitis B vaccine series and a titer showing immunity; send to Student Health.
+Check CPR expiration date; enroll in CPR certification class if it will expire during fieldwork.
+Upload current CPR certification to CORE.
+Upload current PPD (TB skin test) results to CORE; must be less than 1 year old.
 Upload copy of Immunization Record (including Hepatitis B vaccine and titer showing immunity) to CORE.
 Immunization records can be obtained through PeopleSoft.
 Upload personal medical insurance card to CORE.
 Upload flu shot record to CORE (must be updated each fall flu season) Purchase liability insurance from www.proliability.com (\$1,000,000/\$3,000,000 amount).
-Click on Healthcare Professionals and then Students (Individual); \$35.00 per student for one year policy; purchase in early April to last for both FW IIs.
+Click on Healthcare Professionals and then Students (Individual); \$35.00 per student for one year policy; purchase in September for all fieldworks.
 Upload to CORE Upload physical exam signed by physician, if required by your site Upload proof that drug screen was completed to CORE.
-Drug screen can be obtained at Tulane Drug Analysis Lab at approx. \$25.00.
-Obtain the Drug Authorization Form from Dr. Franc prior to going.
-Let them know you are from the School of Allied Health (OT Dept).
-1340 Poydras Ste.
-2040, N.O.
-70112; 504-333-6163.
+Drug screen can be obtained through the Certiphi link.
+Please follow the instructions to complete the test and upload results into CORE.
 Upload proof that criminal background check was completed to CORE.
-A link will be email'ed to you for completion of this requirement.
-Complete the Personal Data Sheet and submit for review to your Faculty Advisor by due date Send Letter of Intent to Affiliate to fieldwork site 4-6 weeks prior to start date (sample in FW II Manual) and attach your completed Personal Data Sheet Learn dress code for your site and obtain appropriate attire Send follow-up email to your site in the week prior to start date.
+A link will be emailed to you for completion of this requirement.
+Complete the Personal Data Sheet and submit for review to your Faculty Advisor by due date (Level II only) Send Letter of Intent to Affiliate to fieldwork site 4-6 weeks prior to start date and attach your completed Personal Data Sheet Learn dress code for your site and obtain appropriate attire Send follow-up email to your site in the week prior to start date.
 Ensure you know when to report, where to report, and who to call if there is an issue.
 At end of FW, check the box acknowledging your completed FWPE and complete the SEFWE.
+Send your FWE a thank you for their time.
+FWEs are not paid for student supervision at most sites.

-PROCEDURES FOR SELECTING FIELDWORK LEVEL II PLACEMENTS
+RECOMMENDED PROCEDURES FOR SELECTING FIELDWORK LEVEL II PLACEMENTS